jlink/how-to-specify-it/docs/README.md

 }
 ```

 > Postconditions are not always as easy to write.
-For example, consider a postcondition for find.
-The return value is either `Optional.empty()`, in case the key is not found in the tree, or `Optional.of(v)`, in the case where it is present with value v.
-So it seems that, to write a postcondition for find, we need to be able to determine whether a given key is present in a tree, and if so, with what associated value. _But this is exactly what find does!_ So it seems we are in the awkward situation discussed in the introduction: in order to test find, we need to reimplement it.
+For example, consider a postcondition for `find`.
+The return value is either `Optional.empty()`, in case the key is not found in the tree, or `Optional.of(v)`, in the case where it is present with value `v`.
+So it seems that, to write a postcondition for `find`, we need to be able to determine whether a given key is present in a tree, and if so, with what associated value. _But this is exactly what `find` does!_ So it seems we are in the awkward situation discussed in the introduction: in order to test `find`, we need to reimplement it.
 >
 > We can finesse this problem using a very powerful and general idea, that of constructing a test case whose outcome is easy to predict.
 In this case, we know that a tree must contain a key `key`, if we have just inserted it.
 Likewise, we know that a tree cannot contain a key `key`, if we have just deleted it.
-Thus we can write two postconditions for find, covering the two cases:
+Thus we can write two postconditions for `find`, covering the two cases:

 ```java
 @Property